Pistonite/vmsetup/src/arch/configure.md

 passwd
 ```

-Next we will set up the boot loader, which is the last setup in the OS installation.
+Next we will set up the boot loader, which is technically the last setup in the OS installation.
+We will set up user login after that so we can stop using root login.